influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v0.9/introduction/installation.md

 > Note: The `influxd` command has two similarly named flags.
 The `config` flag prints a generated default configuration file to STDOUT but does not launch the `influxd` process.
 The `-config` flag takes a single argument, which is the path to the InfluxDB configuration file to use when launching the process.

 The `config` and `-config` flags can be combined to output the union of the internal default configuration and the configuration file passed to `-config`.
-The options specificed in the configuration file will overwrite any internally generated configuration.
+The options specified in the configuration file will overwrite any internally generated configuration.

 ```shell
 influxd config -config /etc/influxdb/influxdb.partial.conf